 Install temporary barrier.

 Place channelizing devices starting at 120 feet in advance of the drop-off condition.
-Space all channelizing devices at a maximum distance in feet, equal to two times the posted speed limit in miles per hour throughout a continuous or intermittent drop-off condition, unless otherwise directed.
+Space all channelizing devices at a maximum distance in feet equal to two times the posted speed limit in miles per hour throughout a continuous or intermittent drop-off condition unless otherwise directed.

 Place channelizing devices starting at 120 feet in advance of the drop-off condition.
-Space all channelizing devices at a maximum distance in feet, equal to the posted speed limit in miles per hour throughout a continuous or intermittent drop-off condition, unless otherwise directed.
+Space all channelizing devices at a maximum distance in feet equal to the posted speed limit in miles per hour throughout a continuous or intermittent drop-off condition unless otherwise directed.

 Place an approved Type C steady burn light on each channelizing device throughout drop-off condition.